flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 ### What is mapping again?

-Our poor OS also takes this responsibility.
+The OS also takes this responsibility.
 It maintains **page tables**, which are data structures that translate virtual addresses into physical addresses.
 As you can likely guess by the name, it keeps these addresses in a table of **pages**.

 Every time a process wants to access an address in memory, the MMU resolves the virtual address into the correct physical one using this page table.